 BushLife - Backpack Gear Load Out

+I bet you’re asking youreself, ‘ What Backpack Survival Gear Do I Need to Enjoy (and Survive) the Outdoors’?
+Well, an outing into the woods requires a backpack and enough gear to get you through your outdoor adventures.
+But that same pack should cover at least 24 hours of survival.
 And no, before you even think of it, this is not a prepper kind of thing, nor is a forest something to fear.
-It is simple prudence to have and be confident in your gear and ability to take care of yourself should something go wrong.
+It is simple prudence to have and be confident in your gear and ability to take care of yourself in the event of an emergency.
 What serenity provides is solitude, but that works both ways.
-It means you are on your own out there.
+It means you are on your own out in the great outdoors.

-Discloure: Posts may contain affiliate links.
+Disclosure: Posts may contain affiliate links.
 Purchases made through our links result in a small commission to us at no charge to you.
 We only recommend products that meet our brand standards based on testing and first hand use by our authors.

 Survival for one day also means setting up camp for one night.
 Why?
 Because it is safer and easier to move in the daytime, particularly if you are exhausted, injured or stranded in any way and can not self-rescue.

 Ideally, we should aim for a 24-72 hour situation in our outdoor survival pack for those SHTF moments when things seriously go wrong.
-For the prepper-minded, we are technically putting together what is also known as our ‘bug out bag’ or ‘get home bag’ in this process.
+For the prepper-minded, we are technically putting together what is also known as our bug out bag or get home bag in this process.
 But this is more of a perk here than a purpose.

 Weather Complicates What Survival Gear Goes Into a Bug Out Bag